PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/fading_easy.rst

     :align: center
     :scale: 100 %

-The agent aims to frequently reach the 'Goal' location despite the challenges posed by fading information, ensuring it steers clear of 'Hazards' and avoids collisions with 'Vases'.
+**FadingEasy2** requires the agent to reach the goal position, ensuring it steers clear of hazardous areas and avoids collisions with vases.
+The **goal** will linearly disappear in **150** steps after every refresh.

 Fading Objects
 ^^^^^^^^^^^^^^